Title IX/Sexual Harassment

 There is a presumption that the Respondent is not responsible for the alleged conduct unless a determination regarding responsibility is made at the conclusion of the Grievance Process.

-The College does, however, expect all members of the College community to respond in a timely manner to requests from the Title IX Coordinator or Investigator, even if that response is to inform them that you are declining to participate in the process.
+The University does, however, expect all members of the University community to respond in a timely manner to requests from the Title IX Coordinator or Investigator, even if that response is to inform them that you are declining to participate in the process.
 Further, individuals are expected to provide information in good faith; knowingly providing false information or making false allegations is strictly prohibited and is subject to discipline.

 Standard of Evidence

 The standard for decisions under this Policy is a preponderance of the evidence, meaning that it is reasonable to conclude, based on the evidence presented, that it is more likely than not that a violation of this Policy occurred.
-The burden of proof as well as the burden to gather evidence sufficient to reach a determination regarding responsibility rests on the College and not the Parties
+The burden of proof as well as the burden to gather evidence sufficient to reach a determination regarding responsibility rests on the University and not the Parties

 Timeframe